rafael-santiago/macgonuts/doc/MANUAL.md

 - Bob is on host ``192.30.70.10``.
 - Eve is on host ``192.30.70.9``.

-Eve wants to use ``macgonuts`` to make Bob thinks that she is Alice on the network.
+Eve wants to use ``macgonuts`` to make Bob thinks that she is Alice in the network.
 So Eve runs:

 ```
 eve@RestaurantAtTheEndOfTheUniverse:~# macgonuts spoof --lo-iface=eth1 \